Nepiki/Guides/(WIP)-Tim-Burton's-The-Nightmare-Before-Christmas:-Oogie's-Revenge-(PS2).md

 ```
 `COMPLETION` `CHALLENGE`

-* Don't try to hit his feet.
-It makes you an easy target.
+Don't try to hit his feet.
+It makes you an easy target to his attacks.
+You're better off standing in the upper part of the arena.

+If you feel like you can't dodge an attack, you can fall down or get in the upper part based on where you're to make his attacks stop while he's executing them.

-* Remember the invincibility extension with the dodge, as it'll be useful to dodge all of his attacks.
+Remember the invincibility extension with the dodge, as it'll be useful to dodge all of his attacks.
+There's also a bit of invincibility from the tiny jump before the explosion of the Fire Blast that you can use to dodge the slap attack.
+Though it does require not only a strict timing, but also Red Souls that could be used for more constant damage with the gas leaks (not an issue if you have infinite Red Souls).
-* If you don't feel confident or you think you'll get hit, you can fall down and that'll make Mega Oogie stop his attack.
-* Make use of the Red Souls with the gas leaks and the Blue Souls to finish the fight quickly.
-Don't hoard them now!

 <img align="left" width="72" height="72" src="https://media.retroachievements.org/Badge/248717.png">